Rep. Jamaal Bowman pleads guilty to a misdemeanor for pulling a fire alarm in House office building

 The case was filed by the District of Columbia attorney general’s office, which said Bowman was “treated like anyone else who violates the law.”

-Bowman is also expected to formally apologize to Capitol police as part of his plea deal.
+Bowman will also formally apologize to Capitol police as part of his plea deal.
+He’s set to return to court for a sentencing hearing on Jan.
+29, when the charge will be dropped after the completion of his probation.